Notarial Services

 A Certificate of No Impediement to Marriage (CNI) is a general statement of the law in Australia concerning the recognition of foreign marriages.
 It states that the person named in the certificate has signed a declaration and, on the basis that the declaration is true and correct, there is no legal reason why they cannot marry in another country.

-1) Please download and complete the CNI application form (The consular officer will witness you sign on the last page at your appointment.)
+1) Please download and complete the CNI application form (Do not sign the last page as the consular officer will witness your signature on your appointment day.)

 For detailed information on CNI, please visit the DFAT Smartraveller website below.